 Unfortunately, it is only possible to cover some details about configuring firewall settings.
 Still, the image below will show all the settings needed to enable Remote Event Log Monitoring on our domain controllers.

 6. Now, connect the GPO we just created to the Domain Controllers OU and wait for some events to populate.
 The event depends on the environment, and we can start querying audits immediately or wait a couple of days.
-Now that we have correctly set up our logging, we can move to run the PowerShell script, which will be discussed in the next section of the article.
+Now that we have correctly set up our logging, we can move to run the PowerShell script, which is discussed in the next section of the article.

 Improve your Active Directory Security & Azure AD with Logon Reports